mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

 When you want to secure your endpoints, you normally add the `AuthorizeAttribute` to your controller or define default policies.
 In Carter, you have a different way to handle this as it supports before and after hooks.
 Security is a typical thing to handle in the before hook, while the after hook is useful for logging etc.

-First we create a module we want to secure:
+First, we create a module we want to secure:

 ```csharp
  public class SecureModule : CarterModule